aws/aws-pdk/CONTRIBUTING.md

 Please refer to existing projects for examples on full configuration.

-Once your class is created, simply instantiate it within `.projenrc.ts` and run `npx projen` from the root in order for it to be synthesized.
+Once your class is created, simply instantiate it within `.projenrc.ts` and run `pnpm projen` from the root in order for it to be synthesized.

 Any new project created **MUST** set the stability to `experimental`.
 This is to ensure the `aws-prototyping-sdk` package maintains only stable code.
 Once a sufficient enough period of time, tests, documentation and usage of this project has occured, it can be promoted to `stable`.

 #### Note regarding dependencies

-The jsii runtimes in non-javascript languages do not use `npm install`, and as a consequence cannot rely on `npm install` bringing in a packages dependencies.
+The jsii runtimes in non-javascript languages do not use `pnpm i`, and as a consequence cannot rely on `pnpm i` bringing in a packages dependencies.
 As a consequence, dependencies that are not themselves jsii modules, must also be referenced in the `bundledDependencies` section, so that they are bundled within the NPM package.

 ### Write your code and tests